AI Chatbots vs. AI Virtual Assistants. What’s the Difference?

 AI Chatbots are primarily meant to communicate with end-users, by interacting either by text, on website chats, chat applications or over email or SMS, or audibly like with Alexa or Siri.
 Despite what IT Helpdesk Chatbot vendors say, AI Chatbot effectiveness is guard-railed to solely basic, short and goal-oriented user-interactions.
 Even though some can be somewhat convincing using Natural Language Processing (NLP) technologies at appropriate times, AI Chatbot interactions and responses with users feel canned and robot-like and as of 2019, none of the AI Chatbot products in the market has reliably passed the Turing Test, a simple test which measures the likelihood that a machine can fool end-users to be a human.

 AI Virtual Assistants are more advanced than AI Chatbots and IT helpdesk chatbots.
 They can do more because they are empowered by the latest advances in cognitive computing, Natural Language Processing (NLP), and Natural Language Understanding (NLU).
-AI Virtual Assistants can engage with end-users in complex, multi-topics, long, and noisy conversations.
+AI Virtual Assistants leverage Conversational AI and can engage with end-users in complex, multi-topics, long, and noisy conversations.
 They can precisely understand the end-user intent(s) and provide personalized and accurate answers, but also they can trigger and complete tasks and multi-domains processes, and even escalate when and as needed to human agents.
 And all in a smooth, clear, and immersive experience to the end-users mimicking the behavior and interaction style of human agents.

 AI Chatbots and IT helpdesk chatbots are “cold software programs”.
 They are not able to read and interpret the context within which the end-users prompt a request, nor they are able to adjust their responses accordingly.
 Conversely, AI Virtual Assistants contextualize and customize their interaction in real-time using advanced User Behavioral Intelligence and Sentiment analytics.
 They can pick up the tone negativity of an interaction and automatically switch to be sympathetic, apologizing, and more understanding to the end-user.